Privacy and Reporting Policy

-Ampol collects credit-related personal information in connection with applications for credit, which are predominantly applications for commercial credit for business purposes.
-Examples of the types of credit-related personal information Ampol may collect and hold include:
+Ampol collects and holds credit-related personal information in connection with applications for credit, which are predominantly applications for commercial credit for business purposes.

 - consumer credit information of directors, partners, trustees or sole traders, anyone acting or proposing to act as a guarantor, or any individual applying for credit.
 This information is obtained from credit reporting bodies where Ampol believes it is necessary to assess the credit worthiness of individuals associated with the applicant for credit, including guarantors;

 - a record that we have made a request with a credit reporting body for credit related information; and